 School Pastoral Care implies caring for the quality of relationships between the partners in the school community.
 It involves the engagement of all the school policies, processes and programmes in the development of the appropriate systemic structures, roles and resources to support the development of the emerging adult (Monahan, 1996, p.
 5).
 The term ‘pastoral’ is rooted in biblical imagery where the metaphor of Christ as the Good Shepherd (Jn 10: 1-2, Luke 15: 1-8) draws on the Old Testament image of God as the pastor for his flock (Isaiah 49:11, Ezek 34:16).
 For Christians this care is centered on Christ, present in the Christian community.
 Students encounter the person of Christ as friend and guide; they come to know him through Scripture, sacraments, personal and communal prayer, in play and work, in other persons; they are led to the service of others in imitation of Christ the Man for others (Characteristics of Jesuit Education, no. 63).

-Cura Personalis, personalised care and concern, lies at the core of the mission of Belvedere College S.J.
+Cura Personalis, a latin term meaning Care of the Person, is at the heart of all life and our relationships in Belvedere College SJ.
 This means that every teacher is deeply involved in developing the intellectual, social and spiritual growth of each student.
 However, the Characteristics of Jesuit Education goes further in stating that cura personalis “is not limited to the relationship between teacher and student; it affects the curriculum and the entire life of the institution.”
 The core values of Belvedere College S.J. outlined in the mission statement permeate its structures and polices and the entire school community realises its responsibility in ensuring that these pastoral values are upheld in the daily life of the school.